 First, you can rate the CoughDrop app on the platform where you use the program Android, iOS, Kindle -- find them here

 Then, share your High-5, top AAC highlight to be entered to win a $50 Amazon gift card and a selection of CoughDrop's highly saught after AAC themed t-shirts (seriously, they are SUPER fun!).
-This highlight could be an experience you had with an AAC user, and important lesson you learned relating to AAC, or a great activity or event you created to encourage communication.
+This highlight could be an experience you had yourself with AAC or with an AAC user, an important lesson you learned relating to AAC, or a great activity or event you created to encourage communication.

 Your entry will be shared annonomously on social media to promote AAC learning, support, encouragement, and growth and that means YOU will be part of expanding the reach of AAC.